 For people who have lost all of their teeth, full dentures or implant-supported dentures are ideal.
 With traditional full dentures and dentures supported by dental implants, patients can have a new complete set of teeth.
 Implant-supported full dentures restore the ability to eat your favorite foods without the use of denture adhesives.
 It also helps you speak and laugh comfortably.
 Full dentures look like natural teeth.
 We ensure this natural look by matching them to the size and shape of the patient’s mouth.
 Full dentures also maintain jawline definition.
 Implants-supported dentures also prevent bone loss that occurs with traditional dentures.

 What is the difference between a denture and a partial denture?

 When someone talks about dentures, they are typically talking about a full set of dentures for either the upper denture or lower denture.
 These comprise all your teeth.
-On the other hand, partial dentures are used to replace some of their teeth while they still have some healthy teeth.
+On the other hand, partial dentures replace some of their teeth while still having some healthy teeth.

 Will dentures impact how I eat?

 Eating with your new dentures is also a skill you will need to master.
 It will take a few weeks up to a few months to develop.
 It really depends on the type of food that you are eating.
 The most problematic are foods like corn on the cob or apples.
 Some people never fully master these.